-Kalga is a little hippie hamlet situated deep inside Parvati Valley right next to where the roads end.
-Kalga is a favorite destination among people who want to live amidst a beautiful environment like verdant hills.
-The village got transformed into a true mystical hippie location, where people from all kinds of professions come and become one with nature.
+Kalga is a little hippie hamlet situated deep inside Parvati Valley, right next to where the roads end.
+Kalga village is amongst the most visited destination among individuals who are looking to live amidst a beautiful environment in the mountains.
+The village got transformed into a true mystical hippie destination, where people from all ethnic and cultural backgrounds come and become one with nature.
 You will see engineers, doctors, artists, musicians, fire dancers, acrobats, percussionists, yogis, and singers all living in harmony.

-How to reach Kalga
+How to Reach Kalga

-Bhuntar to Kalga Bus
+Bhuntar to Kalga

 There are a lot of buses between Bhuntar and Kasol, all the way to Barshaini.
-The buses charge up to 80 INR till the Kasol bus stand and 50 INR more till Barshaini via Manikaran.
-Now a lot of buses are privately run, however, the service of HRTC is also pretty good in the valley.
+The buses charge up to 80 INR till the Kasol bus stand and 50 INR more till Barshaini (via Manikaran).
+Now, a lot of buses are privately run, however, the service of HRTC is also pretty good in the valley.
 The road conditions are not the best as there are constant landslides and trees fall on this route.
-So if there is a delay don’t get anxious, it’s all part of the dynamic mountain life.
+So if there is a delay, don’t get anxious, it’s all part of the dynamic mountain life.

 Kasol to Kalga